piskuliche/pair-distribution-derivatives/Readme.md

 This is a code to undertake calculations of derivatives of the radial distribution function, using a fluctuation theory approach.

+To Do:

+1) Right now support is only included for same type interactions, and for lipids it assumes that is the phosphate group

+2) I haven't tried the 3D rdf yet, and haven't tried the not lipid option

 ## Dependencies

 This package uses aspects of python from the following packages, all of which must be installed prior to first use of this code.